machristie/blog/2014/responsive_spa_feasible.md

 I created a [very simple demo of this concept using the airplane ticket search example](http://jsfiddle.net/machristie/01kypvf5/).
-In practice, you would want have your application code add and remove CSS classes from a top level element to drive hiding and showing different views, but I've left that sort of thing out.
+In practice, you would want to have your application code add and remove CSS classes from a top level element to drive hiding and showing different views, but I've left that sort of thing out.

 This "separate page" view could possible have a use on the desktop layout.
 You might have a situation where not all controls fit on the desktop layout so the